tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/developer/format/selectioncondition-element-for-entryselectedby-for-listcontrol-format.md

 ms.topic: article
 ms.assetid: 7649d5d0-2b56-49b5-a670-dde46caca343
 caps.latest.revision: 11
-ms.openlocfilehash: f04a07c241268566eaedfe2b299c33d5be4dc19d
+ms.openlocfilehash: 7150b29ad84dfb587215ee3e64c356adbd5a6305
-ms.sourcegitcommit: 52a67bcd9d7bf3e8600ea4302d1fa8970ff9c998
+ms.sourcegitcommit: d43f66071f1f33b350d34fa1f46f3a35910c5d24
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72355795"
+ms.locfileid: "74417533"
 ---
 # <a name="selectioncondition-element-for-entryselectedby-for-listcontrol-format"></a>Het element SelectionCondition voor EntrySelectedBy voor ListControl (opmaak)

-Hiermee definieert u de voor waarde die moet bestaan om deze definitie van de lijst weergave te gebruiken.
-Er is geen limiet voor het aantal selectie omstandigheden dat kan worden opgegeven voor een lijst definitie.
+Defines the condition that must exist to use this definition of the list view.
+There is no limit to the number of selection conditions that can be specified for a list definition.

-Configuratie-element (indeling) ViewDefinitions element (indeling) element weer geven (indeling) bestand van ListControl element (indeling) item type-element (indeling) EntrySelectedBy element (Format) voor List entry (Format) SelectionCondition element voor EntrySelectedBy voor List entry (indeling)
+Configuration Element (Format) ViewDefinitions Element (Format) View Element (Format) ListControl Element (Format) ListEntries Element (Format) ListEntry Element (Format) EntrySelectedBy Element for ListEntry (Format) SelectionCondition Element for EntrySelectedBy for ListEntry (Format)

 ## <a name="syntax"></a>Syntaxis